jacber01/Excel-mac-keytips/README.md

 ## Notes
 - Designed for Microsoft Excel 365/2024 on macOS in Dark Mode.
-- Minor Excel updates should not affect functionality.
 - You have to enable Keytips in Preferences→Accessibility
 - You have to set your Excel to English